Raaghavi-2007/EXP-3/README.md

 EXPT NO: 3				STAIR CASE WIRING

-AIM
+AIM:

  To control the status of the given lamp by using two–way switches.

 APPARATUS REQUIRED:

 S. No.